Longlight-org/CivicForge/CONTRIBUTING.md

 # Contributing to CivicForge

 Welcome, and thank you for your interest in contributing to CivicForge!
-CivicForge is part of the Longlight Collective, an ecosystem dedicated to building open tools for collaboration, participatory planning, and transparent decision-making.
+CivicForge is part of **Longlight Inc.**, a nonprofit stewarding open civic infrastructure.
+Community funding and participation are coordinated through the **Longlight Collective** on Open Collective.

 We welcome contributions of all kinds: code, design, documentation, research, and community engagement.